-Gert-Jan de Hoon (1966) is an accomplished transformational coach, speaker and guide, author of A pilgrimage to Santiago, co-author of Walking in the Rain and founder of Voyage Beyond.
+Gert-Jan de Hoon (1966) is an accomplished transformation coach, speaker and guide, author of A pilgrimage to Santiago, co-author of Walking in the Rain and founder of Voyage Beyond.
 His unique talent is to empower people in a very natural way into their own force and light.

 After his study of Communication Science, Gert-Jan made a choice for long and winding paths to unknown destinations, instead of a fixed career path.
 It brought him to China in the pre internet era (1991), he lived and worked in Uganda (Africa) and Spain, where he discovered the Camino.
 He traveled with groups in China, Nepal, India and Pakistan and fell in love with the Canadian wilderness during a wilderness guide course.
 His life journey learned him to listen to his intuition, being flexible, making contact on deeper levels, dealing with setbacks, keeping things simple, not giving up and living with passion.

 He has extensive experience in the corporate world, the health sector, international diplomacy, and the travel industry.
-He worked within the medical field (Jeroen Bosch Hospital), with underprivileged youths (Buzinezzclub), detainees (department of Justice), graduates (Connect Conference Belgium), top management (IKEA), youth (YIP Sweden), and starting entrepreneurs.
+He worked within the medical field (Jeroen Bosch Hospital), with underprivileged youths (Buzinezzclub), detainees (department of Justice), graduates (Connect Conference), top management (IKEA), youth (YIP Sweden), and starting entrepreneurs.
 He walks with his clients on the Camino in Spain and leads workshops at unique locations worldwide.

 Gert-Jan is co-founder of Foundation Anders Bekeken.
 This foundation organizes and supports activities and projects for people with disabilities, to increase self-knowledge, self-confidence and self-acceptance as to get more direction over their own life.
 An example is Camino Walking Blind, a pilgrimage to Santiago with people who are visually impaired.